Erectile Dysfunction: Everything You Need to Know

 Many therapists are specifically trained to address men’s health issues, which can include sexual health issues.
 Often, counseling and therapy are combined with ED medications to help restore confidence and sexual satisfaction more quickly.

-You can reduce your risk of erectile dysfunction by:
+You can reduce your risk of ED by:

 • Eating a balanced, nutrient-rich diet